 Can we admit new students to our fully online program?

-Yes.
-As the period of adjustment in response to the COVID-19 pandemic has extended in many areas, enrolling new students in existing educational programs is permissible.
-Regarding admission of initial students, CEA considers online enrollment to be a temporary change and that students would enroll in face-to-face classes as soon as is practical.
+Regarding admission of initial students, CEA considers online enrollment to be a temporary adaptation and that students would enroll in face-to-face classes as soon as is practical.
 All sites are expected to maintain compliance with applicable laws and regulations.

 Can CEA accredit online courses or programs?

 CEA is able to grant broad permission for online instruction as a response to the COVID-19 pandemic.
 In the future, CEA will be able to accredit programs which are fully online.

 Can we add online programs to our accreditation?

 Can we change the weighting of our grading categories?